Travel Insurance Hong Kong

 The standard of medical care in Hong Kong is generally considered excellent, but often comes at a high cost.
 There are both public and private health services available in Hong Kong, and the cost between these two will be vastly different.
 In the case of an emergency, if possible, you should phone your travel insurance provider first to find out which facility is the best and the most appropriate for your medical situation.

-As well as providing up to £10 million worth of medical cover, we also offer cover for the majority of pre-existing medical conditions.
+As well as providing unlimited medical cover on our Gold policies, we also offer cover for the majority of pre-existing medical conditions.
 If you are unsure whether you will be covered, please check out our medical conditions page for futher information.
 When you book your travel insurance online you will be presented with a series of discreet and sensitive medical screening questios, whereby you are required to declare any past or present medical condition that could affect your travel insurance policy.
 Failing to declare a pre-existing condition could render your policy invalid.

 Compare cover levels of travel insurance to Hong Kong

-Our policies are flexible, allowing you to take out any additional cover you may need for sports and activities or to protect your gadgets while abroad.
-We also let you choose from single trip cover or an annual travel insurance policy, depending on the frequency you travel.
+Our policies are flexible, allowing you to take out any additional cover you may need for your trip to Hong Kong

 Transport in Hong Kong